cabo/kramdown-rfc/README.md

         email: pthubert@cisco.com

 (the hash keys are the XML GIs from RFC 7749, with a flattened structure.
-As RFC 7749 requires giving both the full name and surname/initials, we use `ins` as an abbreviation for "initials/surname".
+As RFC 7749 requiresd giving both the full name and surname/initials, we use `ins` as an abbreviation for "initials/surname".
 Yes, the toolchain is Unicode-capable, even if the final RFC output is still in ASCII.)